Last Updated on February 24, 2022

 So I’m only talking about products and travel photography gear essentials that I use and love and truly think are worth the investment!

 That in mind, some of these links are affiliate links, meaning I receive a small commission at no extra cost to you if you make a purchase through the link!
-It helps keeps my blog afloat and I appreciate any support!
+It helps keep my blog afloat and I appreciate any support!
 You can see my full disclosure if you have any questions.

 The first thing you think of when it comes to travel photography gear essentials is what’s going to protect that precious camera of yours!
 I am head over heels for the WANDRD PRVKE Photography Pack Backpack.